 Pricing optimization

 Identifying the right price for the product requires precision and granular-level data.
-With big data analytics in the retail sector, it is possible for retailers to analyze pricing accurately across different channels, customer segments, stores and deliver it in the most predictable and strategic manner.
+With big data analytics in the retail sector, retailers can analyze pricing accurately across different channels, customer segments, and stores and deliver it most predictably and strategically.

 Big data plays an essential role in improving pricing decisions enabling retailers to compare various retail data sets.